• Play the sound file

 So according to Marco Rubio we have to open up our Southern Border and amnesty those who've jumped it so that people from the world's second most obese nation can become citizens of the world's first most obese nation.

-05 — Executive Privilege.
+05 — Executive Privilege on Fast & Furious.
 And then, the week's other outrage: Obama invoking executive privilege when refusing to release key documents on the Fast & Furious gun-walking scandal.

 As Radio Derb explained to you last week, Fast & Furious was most likely intended as prelude to an administration attack on our Second Amendment rights, starting with a claim that this leakage of weapons across the southern border calls for a new ban on so-called assault weapons.